 Siddhartha is an internationally recognised economist in the field of political economy and public policy.
 He was the recipient of the Duncan Black prize awarded by the Public Choice Society for his work on the electoral incentives of prosecutors with Bryan McCannon in 2015.
 His work on political coalitions has been published in internationally leading journals and has been widely cited by leading scholars in the field.
 His papers are on the reading list of a number of courses in political economy in reputed universities.
 He has a particular interest in the economics of crime and economic evaluation of policy.
 His research interests in this area includes game theoretic modelling of criminal behaviour, econometric (statistical) analysis of factors determining crime, cost benefit analysis of alternate interventions, and the impact of initiatives such as citizen reporting.
 He has published several papers in reputed journals across several disciplines as well and has been cited in both academic papers as well as policy reports, including the Official National Statistics.
 He is well versed in the methodological tools required to do analysis of the economic efficiency of various interventions and developed a course at the PG level in this area.
 He has also given short training sessions on economic evaluation to police and other practitioners.

-Siddhartha is the lead economist on several externally funded projects including as lead investigator for evaluating a number of interventions around the Vulnerability and violent crime programme funded by the College of Policing.
+Siddhartha is the lead economist on several externally funded projects including as lead investigator for a project on trialling youth diversion programmes (funded by the Youth Endowment Fund) and leading another trial on providing remote legal advice to victims of domestic abuse.
+He has also evaluated a number of interventions around the Vulnerability and violent crime programme funded by the College of Policing.
 Past projects include the Police Knowledge Fund (jointly funded by HEFCE and the Home office via the College of Policing) and another funded by Norfolk and Suffolk constabulary.
 He is the director of the cross disciplinary Centre for Crime, Justice and Policing and leads the 21st Century Transnational Crime theme at the Institute for Global Innovation, University of Birmingham.